camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/100-modeler/custom-task.html.md

   }
 ```

-If you enabled the palette integration you should now see the custom service task entry in the palette as shown below
+If you enabled the palette integration, you should now see the custom service task entry in the palette as shown below

 ![Custom Service Task in Palette][20]

 ### Add a custom create feature

-In order to be detected as a custom task, a newly created element must have the `class` attribute set to `com.mycompany.services.MyService`.
+To be detected as a custom task, a newly created element must have the `class` attribute set to `com.mycompany.services.MyService`.
 We can achieve this by overriding the create feature provided by the `ServiceTaskFeatureContainer` with custom behavior that explicitly sets the attribute when the task is being created.

 To do so, add the following lines to the `MyCustomTaskFeatureContainer` class: